 Centered about the beautiful Cazenovia Lake, the town of Cazenovia provides breathtaking views and historic architecture.
 Cazenovia Lake is almost four miles long and provides great swimming, boating and fishing destination in the summer months.

 In the fall and winter, guests can explore the beautiful walking trails around the lake and truly enjoy everything the Cazenovia community has to offer.
 Chittenango Falls State Park boasts gorgeous waterfalls great for a day of outdoor adventure.
 Enjoy a family picnic during the summer or a scenic walk in the fall.

 The Lincklaen House and the Brae Loch Inn provide great places to stay year round, with each providing historic lodging and elegant hospitality.
 Both destinations include fabulous dining options and packages to purchase.

 Cazenovia is home to some of the best breweries and wineries in the Central New York region.
-Enjoy award-winning wine from Owera Vineyards, delicious hard cider from Critz Farms Brewing and Cider Co., or outstanding brews from Empire Farm Brewery.
+Enjoy award-winning wine from Owera Vineyards, or delicious hard cider from Critz Farms Brewing and Cider Co.

 Celebrate all things “Oz” during the annual Oz-Stravaganza festival in Chittenango, birthplace of L. Frank Baum of The Wonderful Wizard of Oz fame.
 And if you’re ready to rumble, head to Canastota for Induction Weekend at the International Boxing Hall of Fame.
 Or visit Hop Fest in Oneida to celebrate Madison County’s strong heritage of growing this beer producing crop.